kacienk/kacienk/README.md

 ### Hi there

-I am studying at AGH University
+I am a student of AGH UST.

-I use this acccount to complete tasks for narzedzia informatyczne.
+I am currently working on [Engine Data Analyser](https://github.com/kacienk/Engine-Data-Analyser)

 In the future I am going to make repo in which I will keep my old C++ codes.

 [My site](https://kacienk.github.io/)